Midlife Sidequests & Hong Kong Clarity

 The knowledge that there are multi-lingual animals in the world makes my soul smile…

-Or at least until my next midlife sidequest becomes clear.
-But that, my friends, is a story for another, future day.
+For real this time… at least until my next midlife sidequest becomes clear.
+But that, my friends, is an adventure for another day.

 featured gear